 Introduce the subject of transferring wealth to your children and grandchildren

 Money used to be a taboo topic—your great-grandparents and grandparents would never consider discussing with the next generation.
 However, times have changed—and so has the perspective on these conversations.
 People want to talk about finances while they’re still able to, so that they can leave a legacy they are proud of.

-Studies show more women are asking questions, want to be educated on wealth management and are increasingly seeking out an advisor for financial help.
-Creating a plan to talk about the transfer of money and your wishes will help ensure a seamless transition.
+Many families are searching for an advisor for financial help in this everchanging economy and asking questions about wealth management and transfer.
+Creating a plan to talk about the transfer of money to the next generation and your wishes will help ensure a seamless transition.
 Discussing your strategies with beneficiaries ahead of time can also eliminate confusion, frustration and hurt feelings.

 With money comes responsibility and expectations

-Educating your beneficiaries on the responsibilities that come with inheriting wealth is important, particularly if you would like your wealth to live beyond the next generation.
+Educating your beneficiaries on the responsibilities that come with inheriting wealth is necessary, especially if you would like your wealth to live beyond the next generation.
 As you formulate strategies to leave your hard-earned assets to loved ones, you may wish to structure a plan that provides financial security for not only your immediate heirs, but theirs as well.

 Draw on your own experiences and knowledge to help educate your children to ensure they have strong financial fundamentals, which may include an understanding of the importance of giving back.
 Empowering the next generation will make you feel more confident in your plans and their impact.

 Your children need to be old enough to understand the information, but you can begin talking with them about areas like philanthropy as early as grade school.
 For example, if your family makes an annual donation, you can involve your children in choosing recipients.
 Discuss causes that are important to them.
 Maybe they love pets or want to help give other kids presents for the holidays.
 Talk about it and let them help pick who you support.